 Our branches “before and after” – Cognac over the 20th century

 BNP Paribas has been operating in Cognac since 1895.
 In fact, it was back then that the Comptoir National d’Escompte de Paris (CNEP), a forerunner of the Group, opened up a branch there on Place François 1er in a 19th-century building.
-See pictures illustrating how this building, which the bank has been in for 122 years, has changed.
+See pictures illustrating how this building, which the bank has been in for over a century, has changed.

 The CNEP years